ghostbyt3/ghostbyt3.github.io/_posts/2020-08-03-HTB-Sizzle.md

 ![https://raw.githubusercontent.com/0xw0lf/0xw0lf.github.io/master/img/htb-sizzle/test%201.png](https://raw.githubusercontent.com/0xw0lf/0xw0lf.github.io/master/img/htb-sizzle/test%201.png)

-MRLKY has both GetChanges and GetChangesAll, which is what we want to do a DCSync Attack.
+MRLKY has both GetChanges and GetChangesAll, which is what we want, to do a DCSync Attack.
 We can also check that by right click the path and `?Info` will reveal how to abuse it.

 ![https://raw.githubusercontent.com/0xw0lf/0xw0lf.github.io/master/img/htb-sizzle/Untitled%209.png](https://raw.githubusercontent.com/0xw0lf/0xw0lf.github.io/master/img/htb-sizzle/Untitled%209.png)